nextgis/docs_ngmobile/source/load_geodata.rst

    Standard attributes form.

-   The numbers indicate: 1 - Back to previous screen; 2 - Apply changes; 3 - Camera.
+   The numbers indicate: 1 - Back to previous screen; 2 - Apply changes; 3 - Add pictures.

 You can further perform standard edit operations like Add, Modify or Delete operations for this layer.
 For more information about GeoJSON layer editing see :ref:`ngmobile_edit_geometry`.